TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ::::::{prf:remark}
 The other diagonal of a square matrix, the one from bottom left to top right, plays a minor role.
 For this reason we don't reserve a name for it.
-By  `diagonal'  we will always mean: main diagonal.
+By  'diagonal'  we will always mean: main diagonal.

 ::::::